Canon 7D II Comparison Review

 The review scores listed above should be treated with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Below are some additional questions and answers concerning some particular features of the 7D Mark II.

 What type of imaging sensor is used in the Canon 7D II?

 The camera features a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Canon 7D II to convert the raw signal into an image file and perform noise reduction and image sharpening?

-Canon equipped the 7D Mark II with the DIGIC 6 (dual) image processor.
+Canon equipped the 7D Mark II with the DIGIC 6 (Dual) image processor.